kaffeak/Datalagring-IV1351/README.md

 Files:

-SoundGoodDB.astah is the astah model file based on the instructions in task2 of the project in IV1352 SoundGoodDB.sql contains the SQL script to create the database from the SoundGoodDB.astah file. insertdata.sql contains the SQL script we used to put in mock data into the database.

 * SoundGoodDBt3.asta is the astah database file based on the instructions in task 3 of the project in IV1352.
 * SoundGoodDBt3.sql is the sql script to create the database from the astah model.
 * InsertData.sql is a script that fills the database with mockdata.